A Fast and Scalable Implementation Method for Competing Risks Data with the R Package fastcmprsk: The fastcmprsk package

 We extend our forward-backward scan approach for for penalized Fine-Gray regression as described in Section \ref{s3:pen}.
-The \code{fastCrrp} function performs LASSO, SCAD, MCP, and ridge \citep{hoerl1970ridge} penalization.
-The advantage of implementing this algorithm for penalized Fine-Gray regression is two fold.
+The \code{fastCrrp} function performs LASSO, SCAD, MCP, and ridge \citep{hoerl1970ridge} penalization. {Users specify the penalization technique through the \code{penalty} argument.} The advantage of implementing this algorithm for penalized Fine-Gray regression is two fold.
 Since the cyclic coordinate descent algorithm used in the \code{crrp} function calculates the gradient and Hessian diagonals in $O(pn^2)$ time, as opposed to $O(pn)$ using our approach, we expect to see drastic differences in runtime for large sample sizes.
 Second, as mentioned earlier, researchers generally tune the strength of regularization through multiple model fits over a grid of candidate tuning parameter values.
 Thus the difference in runtime between both methods grows larger as the number of candidate values increases.
-Below provides an example of performing LASSO-penalized Fine-Gray regression using 25 candidate values for $\lambda$.
-The syntax for \code{fastCrrp} is nearly identical to the syntax for \code{crrp}. \begin{CodeChunk} \begin{CodeInput} R> library(crrp) R> lam.path <- 10^seq(log10(0.1), log10(0.001), length = 25)
+Below we provide an example of performing LASSO-penalized Fine-Gray regression using {a prespecified grid of 25 candidate values for $\lambda$ that we input into the \code{lambda} argument of \code{fastCrrp}.
+If left untouched (i.e. \code{lambda = NULL}), a log-spaced interval of $\lambda$ will be computed such that the largest value of $\lambda$ will correspond to a null model.
+Figure 2 illustrates the solution path for the LASSO-penalized regression, a utility not directly implemented within the \code{crrp} package}.
+The syntax for \code{fastCrrp} is nearly identical to the syntax for \code{crrp}. \begin{example} R> library(crrp) R> lam.path <- 10^seq(log10(0.1), log10(0.001), length = 25)